Encore une fois: Chart performance

 "Encore une fois" proved to be very successful on the charts globally and remains one of the group's biggest hits.
 In the United States, it peaked at number-one on the Billboard Hot Dance Club Play chart, staying within the chart for a total of fourteen weeks.
 In Europe, it peaked at number-one in both Greece and Ireland, as well as on the Eurochart Hot 100, where it peaked in April 1997.
 The single also made its way to number two in Denmark, Scotland and the United Kingdom.
 In the latter, it hit that position in its first week at the UK Singles Chart, on February 23, 1997.
 It was held from reaching the top spot by No Doubt's "Don't Speak".
 But on the UK Dance Chart, "Encore une fois" hit number-one.
 It entered the top 10 also in Belgium (5, in both Flanders and Wallonia), Finland (5), France (7), Iceland (5), Italy (4), the Netherlands (9), Norway (4), Spain (5) and Sweden (6).
 In New Zealand and Australia, the single reached number 34 and 35, respectively.

 Music video

 The accompanying music video for "Encore une fois" was directed by Oliver Sommer.
+Justin Myers of OCC wrote in 2013, "Warning: the video is very, um, 'of its time', so expect lots of speeded-up footage of people hanging around bus stations and 12" records flying through the air because DJ."

 Two versions of the video exist, one with the Original Edit and one with the Blunt Radio Edit (an edited version of the Future Breeze Remix).
 The former can be seen on 10th Anniversary's bonus DVD and the later can be seen on Altra Mode Music's official YouTube channel.
-By January 2023, the video had generated more than 11 million views.
+By June 2025, the video had generated more than 24 million views on the platform.